0xdavid7/taproot-materials/README.md

 [macOS](https://github.com/bitcoin/bitcoin/blob/master/doc/build-osx.md), or
 [Windows](https://github.com/bitcoin/bitcoin/blob/master/doc/build-windows.md).

 Note that these notebooks will make use of the `bitcoind` wallet and so when following the build instructions above, do *not* use the `--disable-wallet` flag.
+Be sure to build with berkeley-db support which is required for legacy wallets.

 No need to run `bitcoind` or download the mainchain or testnet blockchain.
 We will run in regtest mode and spawn node instances via scripts.